-Academic Half days occur on Monday of the ambulatory block.
-During these sessions, a topic from PEAC, which is a popular ambulatory curriculum developed by Johns Hopkins, is presented by a senior resident under the supervision of either the outpatient associate program director or a core faculty member.
-These sessions are conducted in a “Flipped-classroom” approach with all members of the audience completing a pre-test prior to the session to promote active learning and engagement.
+Academic half-day sessions occur on Mondays of the ambulatory block.
+During these sessions, a topic from PEAC (Physician Education and Assessment Center), a structured outpatient curriculum developed by Johns Hopkins School of Medicine, is presented by a senior resident under the supervision of either the outpatient associate program director or a core faculty member.
+These sessions are conducted in a flipped-classroom approach with all members of the audience completing a pre-test prior to the session to promote active learning and participation.

 Noon conferences are held daily.
 The majority are lectures that are delivered by faculty members.
-Lecture topics are planned by the chief medical residents and focus on core topics that are heavily represented on the board exam.
+Lecture topics are planned by the chief medical residents and focus on core topics that are heavily represented on the American Board of Internal Medicine examination.
 Additional days are dedicated for other activities such as Jeopardy, Health and Wellness, Morbidity and Mortality Conferences, Harm-Free Care Rounds, etc. as detailed below.

 Jeopardy competitions are held monthly.
-Jeopardy session will encompass questions related to the topics from the subspecialties that were covered during morning reports and noon conferences that month.
-The residents are divided into 2-4 teams and will be engaged in a friendly and lively competition to see which team can score the highest.
+The Jeopardy session encompasses questions related to the topics from subspecialties that were discussed during morning reports and noon conferences that month.
+The residents divide into two to four teams and engage in a friendly and lively competition to see which team scores the highest.

 Morbidity and Mortality Conferences